IsenrichO/react-timeline/README.md

 ### What's This Project About?
 Pretty simple.
 You got times you want to remember.
 We got an app.
 On the off chance you're looking to have yourself a visualization of some period in time or another, [React-Timeline](https://github.io/IsenrichO/react-timeline) affords itself as a niche web application built for just these purposes.
 The scope remains limited now, but hopefully other uses will arise.
 See the [Roadmap](#Roadmap) for more.

+## Running The Project
+1. Clone down the repo: `$ git clone https://github.com/IsenrichO/react-timeline`
+2. Navigate to the newly created folder on your machine: `$ cd react-timeline`
+3. Install the project's dependencies: `$ npm i`
+4. To run the app using Webpack's virtual server, execute `$ npm run serve`
+5. In your browser, navigate to the running instance of the app: [localhost:3000](http://localhost:3000/)

 ## Tech Stack
 This project makes use of the [MERN stack](http://mern.io/) — [MEAN](http://mean.io/)'s younger brother.
 Data persistence with [**M**ongoDB](https://docs.mongodb.com/) is, in part, managed using the popular [MongooseJS](http://mongoosejs.com/index.html) ORM.
 On the front-end, Facebook's astronomically popular [**R**eact](https://facebook.github.io/react/) view manager (as in [M**V**C](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller)) is utilized.
 However great it may be, a full-stack web application's functionality would nonetheless be hampered without the aid of certain complementary technologies.
 Chief among these is, of course, [Redux](http://redux.js.org/) — the go-to choice of many for front-end state management.
 From the side of the server, the [**N**odeJS](https://nodejs.org/en/) JavaScript runtime environment is employed in conjunction with [**E**xpress](http://expressjs.com/) — the _de facto_ standard insofar as back-end JavaScript frameworks go.